 How do I book an appointment?

-All you need to do, is submit an email within the specified booking days of each cycle.
-NOT a DM on instagram, Facebook message, personal email, text, email through the contact form on this site, voicemail for the shop, etc as the shops email is the only way bookings will be accepted.
+All you need to do, is submit an email within the specified booking days of that cycle.
+NOT a DM on Instagram, Facebook message, email through my personal email, text, email through the contact form on this site, voicemail for the shop, etc as the shops email is the only way bookings will be accepted.
 I have tried many different ways, but this will be the easiest to keep up with to have it all in one location, but also easier for people to keep track of as well, and proof that they sent an email or any communication (if needed).

-I will accept all submissions during those three days only, and then I will filter through all the emails to pick and choose appointments for the upcoming cycle.
+I will accept all submissions during those two days only, and then I will filter through all the emails to pick and choose appointments for the upcoming cycle.
 It will not be first come first serve, rather I am picking each project to work with, that way it is more focused on the style and work that I do.
-This will ensure that repeat clients and out of town guests can be taken care of, while still including new clients and requests.
-In the past I booked in chronological order, but then by 1 or 2 am I was already booked up, which wasn’t fair to those who did submit even on the first day of booking (or who work overnight hours).
-Now, it won’t matter if you send at 12:01am on the first day or 11:59pm on the last day, all emails will be considered and valid (as long as sent within the 3 day window).
+This will ensure that both repeat clients and out of town guests can be taken care of, while still including new clients and requests.
+It won’t matter if you send at 12:01am on the first day or 11:59pm on the last day, all emails will be considered and valid (as long as sent within the 2 day window).

 When sending your email, you MUST include: